 Make the Wild Rice, Cranberry, and Corn Salad:

-- Add the rice to a medium size sauce pan along with 1 & 1/2 cups water and 1/2 tsp salt.
+- Add the rice to a medium size sauce pan along with 1 & ½ cups water and ½ teaspoon salt.
 Cover and set over medium high heat.
 When the water begins to boil, turn the heat down to low and let simmer gently without stirring until the rice is tender, about 15 -30 minutes.
 (The time will depend on the variety of wild rice.)

 - Preheat the oven to 400 degrees.
 While the rice is cooking, toss the corn, butter, olive oil, and Tajin seasoning together in a bowl.
 Spread the corn onto a rimmed baking sheet into one even layer.
 Sprinkle with approximately ½ teaspoon salt and ½ teaspoon ground black pepper.
 Roast for 20 minutes.

 - Cut the bacon into 1-inch pieces and add it to a large skillet set over medium-high heat.
 Cook, stirring frequently, until the bacon is crispy, approximately 10 minutes.
 Use a slotted spoon to transfer the bacon pieces to a paper towel lined plate.
-Pour all but 2 tbsp of the bacon grease from the pan and discard.
+Pour all but 2 tablespoon of the bacon grease from the pan and discard.

-- Put the pan with the reserved 2 tbsp bacon grease back over medium-high heat.
+- Put the pan with the reserved 2 tablespoon bacon grease back over medium-high heat.
 Add the shallots and cook, stirring constantly, just until beginning to brown, approximately 2-3 minutes.

 - Add the scallions, cumin, oregano, thyme, and cayenne, plus 1 teaspoon salt and 1 teaspoon ground black pepper to the skillet and cook, stirring constantly, 1 minute longer.

 - Add the lime juice, honey, and cranberries to the skillet and stir to combine.
 Cook, stirring constantly, until the cranberries are soft and breaking apart, approximately 3-4 minutes.
 Scrape the mixture from the skillet into a large bowl.